uigLab/chrome-react-redux/README.md

 ## Installation

-To run the example (from this folder, **not the root**):

-1. `npm i`
+1. `yarn / npm i`
-2. `npm run build`
+2. `yarn build / npm run build `
 3. install the extension from `/dist` folder via _Load unpacked extension_ button in Chrome

 ## Tutorial

-So, let's assume that our WebExtension has popup with counter.
-Value of the counter can be changed by clicking on the buttons in popup.
+So, let's assume that our WebExtension has some todos.
+We can add new todo or delete with button in popup.

 #### Background page